mongodb/mongo-python-driver/doc/installation.rst

 OSX
 ---

-10gen provides pre-built egg packages for Apple provided Python versions on Snow Leopard (2.5, 2.6), Lion (2.5, 2.6, 2.7) and Mountain Lion (2.5, 2.6, 2.7).
+MongoDB, Inc. provides pre-built egg packages for Apple provided Python versions on Snow Leopard (2.5, 2.6), Lion (2.5, 2.6, 2.7) and Mountain Lion (2.5, 2.6, 2.7).
 If you want to install PyMongo for other Python versions (or from source) you will have to install the following to build the C extensions:

 **Snow Leopard (10.6)** - Xcode 3 with 'UNIX Development Support'.